Japan’s poor reap harvest from food bankSecond Harvest Japan tackles the country's chronic wastage of edible food by distributing it to the needy

 Take a can of beans, for example: it is made in January and has a one-year shelf life.
 If it is not delivered to the wholesaler in the first third of its shelf life—by March or April—it will be thrown away.
 If it is not sold by the last third of its shelf life, it will be thrown away.

-What about discounting food that is going out of date, rather than discarding it?
+What about discounting food going out of date rather than discarding it?

 Generally the Japanese don’t do it.
-Prepared products, like supermarket bento lunch boxes, may be discounted, but you will not find Christmas products sold on December 26 or Valentines’ Day chocolates sold on February 15.
+Prepared products, like supermarket bento lunch boxes, may be discounted, but you will not find Christmas products sold on December 26th or Valentine’s Day chocolates sold on February 15th.

 People feel if they buy at a discount it has a lower value therefore it degrades the experience.
 There is also a sense that if you bought at a discount and I bought at full price that is somehow unfair.